-I mentioned in an earlier post about how Rockwell was beholden to his clients, advertisers and magazines editors.
+I mentioned in an earlier post about how Rockwell was beholden to his clients, advertisers and magazines editors for their input.
 It was they who dictated what Rockwell painted.
 Even when he was given free reign as to his depiction of a subject, the idea almost always came from them first, and he still had parameters within which he had to work.
 Remember, Rockwell was an Illustrator, not a Fine Art Artist.

 I'm going to talk about the fish.

 Look at this painting again: